-The new Roku 3 and Roku 4 each have a physical remote with a mic and search button for voice-searching.
+Newer Roku players have a physical remote with a mic and search button for voice-searching.

 You can use it to find movies, TV shows, actors, and directors from nearly 20 top streaming channels, including Netflix and Hulu Plus.
 But this feature is also available through the Roku mobile app for Android and iOS and is supported by current-generation players and Roku TV models.

 From the Roku mobile app, select Search from the main menu, and then "Voice" to get started.
 Go here for more detailed instructions.